samaita/blog/content/posts/why-not-just-use-google-maps.md

 ## I started with Google as a baseline

-Before I tested my own resolver, I wanted a baseline that people would trust.
+Before I tested my own resolver, I wanted a useful baseline.

 So I took 106 addresses from the evaluation set and resolved them with Google Maps.
 Then I compared the result against four administrative levels in the expected address: